MatthewCane/dependabot-reviews/README.md

 # Dependabot PR Review Assistant

-Streamline your Dependabot pull request review process with this interactive command-line assistant.
+A wapper around the Github CLI, this tool aims to streamline your Dependabot pull request review process with this interactive command-line assistant.
 This script automates the fetching, display, and approval of Dependabot PRs, allowing you to quickly manage dependency updates and maintain your project's security and health.

 ## Features